SzoDavid/dnd-map/README.md

 ## What can this project do?

-- Display maps with clickable regions, for your cities or else
+- Display maps with clickable regions, for your settlements
 - Display settlements in a table form
 - Store data of your settlements: kingdoms, cities, places:
   - Name